Surrogate Representation Learning with Isometric Mapping for Gray-box Graph Adversarial Attacks: Introduction

 \section{Introduction}

-Due to the advantage of modeling prior relationships between instances, graph-structured data is extensively used in real-world domains such as social networks \cite{zhong2020multiple}, traffic networks \cite{wang2020traffic}, and recommendation systems \cite{wu2019session}.
-Graph Neural Networks (GNNs), a deep learning network family based on graph-structured information aggregation \cite{zhou2020graph}, have empirically demonstrated excellent performance on downstream tasks such as node classification and graph classification.
+Due to the advantages of modeling prior relationships between instances, graph-structured data is extensively applied in real-world domains such as social networks \cite{zhong2020multiple}, traffic networks \cite{wang2020traffic}, and recommendation systems \cite{wu2019session}.
+Graph Neural Networks (GNNs), a deep learning network family based on graph-structured information aggregation \cite{zhou2020graph}, have empirically demonstrated excellent performance on downstream tasks such as node-level classification and graph-level classification.
 However, GNNs have proven to be vulnerable in the face of adversarial attacks in recent years \cite{dai2018adversarial,zugner2018adversarial}.
-Even minor and imperceptible perturbations on graph data can mislead GNNs' predictions for target nodes or reduce GNNs' performance globally.
-As a result, attacks and robustness on graph neural networks are speedily gaining research attention \cite{dai2018adversarial,zugner2018adversarial}.
+Even minor and imperceptible perturbations on graph data can mislead GNNs' predictions of target nodes or globally reduce the performance.
+As a result, security and robustness on GNNs are speedily gaining research attention \cite{dai2018adversarial,zugner2018adversarial}.

 Generating perturbations to attack graph networks by adversarial learning has become an essential tool for analyzing the robustness and anti-interference ability of GNNs.
 In the field of graph adversarial learning, researchers have proposed various settings for attacks.
-According to the information available to the attackers, attacks can be divided into white-box (attackers can obtain all the information of the victim model)\cite{xu2019topology,wuadversarial,wang2019attacking}, gray-box (the parameters of the victim and the test labels are invisible)\cite{zugner2018adversarial,zugner2019adversarial,lin2020exploratory}, and black-box attacks (labels are invisible but attackers can do black-box queries to the prediction)\cite{dai2018adversarial,ma2019attacking}, respectively.
-At which phase, i.e., model training and model testing, an adversarial attack happens, determines whether the attack is a poisoning attack or an evasion attack.
+According to the information available to the attackers, attacks can be divided into white-box (attackers can obtain all the information of the victim model) \cite{xu2019topology,wu2019adversarial}, gray-box (the parameters of the victim and the test labels are invisible) \cite{zugner2018adversarial,zugner2019adversarial,lin2020exploratory}, and black-box attacks (labels are invisible but attackers can do black-box queries to the prediction) \cite{dai2018adversarial,ma2019attacking}, respectively.
+The phase (i.e. model training or model testing) that an adversarial attack happens determines whether the attack is a poisoning attack or an evasion attack.